 While wages have stagnated, opportunities for economic mobility have also declined.
-Middle-wage jobs lost during the two recessions in 2000 and 2008 have largely been replaced with lower-paying service sector jobs.62
+Middle-wage jobs lost during the two recessions in 2000 and 2008 have largely been replaced with lower-paying service sector jobs.

-Even though many jobs were lost during the Great Recession, the regional economy is in the midst of a strong recovery with rising employment.
+Despite the job losses during the Great Recession, the regional economy is in the midst of a strong recovery.
 Employment expanded in the San Jose Metro Area by 23.7 percent from its lowest point in July 2009, and in San Francisco by 17.6 percent from its low in August 2010.
-Together, these two metro areas make the Bay Area one of the five fastest growing economic regions in the country - a product of the region's diverse technology-driven economy and strong global ties.63
+Together, these two metro areas make the Bay Area one of the five fastest growing economic regions in the country - a product of the region's diverse technology-driven economy and strong global ties.137

 Since 2009, job growth has been strongest in industries related to technology as well as in the service sectors like education, healthcare, and leisure and hospitality.
-At the same time, manufacturing has continued to decline, with 2013 job levels at 32 percent below 1990 levels, reflective of a broader trend for blue-collar workers in all U.S. metro areas.
-64 A large share of the growth in professional services jobs is occurring in Santa Clara, San Mateo and San Francisco counties, and the pace of growth has been in the double-digits over the past two decades.
-The East Bay has benefitted from some service-sector job growth, though its dominant industries are in government and logistics - two sectors that have seen relatively stagnant job growth.
-65
+Manufacturing has continued to decline, with total number of jobs at 32 percent below 1990 levels, reflective of a broader trend for blue-collar jobs in all U.S. metro areas.138 Professional services jobs grew by double digits in the past two decades with most of this growth concentrated in Santa Clara, San Mateo and San Francisco counties.
+The East Bay has benefitted from some service-sector job growth, though its dominant industries are in government and logistics - two sectors that have seen relatively stagnant job growth.139